tou97/CISTL/README.md

 ## 💡 Deployment
-This project uses GitHub Actions to deploy the app to a Hetzner VPS whenever changes are merged into the `main` branch.
+This project uses GitHub Actions to deploy the app to a Hetzner VPS whenever changes are merged into the `main` branch, as well as adhering to trunk based development methodology.
+Read more here: https://trunkbaseddevelopment.com/